-When choosing a fitness trainer, don’t become overly concerned with titles, such as personal trainer or "master trainer" -- an ambiguous term for which there is no universal meaning.
-According to Joe Cannon, a fitness expert and certification course instructor, many individuals claim the title of master trainer based on a number of variables, including completion of certain courses.
-A fitness trainer's effectiveness is best measured by his ability to demonstrate how he will actively support your goals.
+When choosing a fitness trainer, don’t become overly concerned with titles, such as personal trainer or "master trainer" — an ambiguous term for which there is no universal meaning.
+According to Joe Cannon, a fitness expert and certification course instructor, many individuals claim the title of master trainer based on a number of variables, including completion of certain courses and time in the industry.

 Video of the Day